The Expected Costs for Correcting an Overbite

 Close your mouth, pull your lips from your teeth, and look at your jaw.
 You should see about half of your bottom teeth.
 If your upper teeth cover up much more of their lower counterparts, you could have an overbite.

-Some people are born with this issue, but others develop it due to:
+Some people are born with this issue, but others develop it due to the following:

 An overbite isn't simply a cosmetic problem.
 If your bottom teeth always hit the top of your mouth, you might develop ulcers.
 You might also chip your teeth, and keeping them clean could be difficult.

-The American Association of Orthodontists says overbites can be addressed by either:
+The American Association of Orthodontists says overbites can be addressed in these ways:

-It will cost $1,900 to $5,000 to correct your overbite, on average, depending on what solution you choose.
-Most often, braces and aligners are your two choices.
+It will cost $2,000 to more than $40,000 to correct your overbite, on average, depending on what solution you choose.

 Aligners are translucent trays that fit over the teeth.
-As the teeth move, new trays are made.
+As the teeth move, new trays are swapped in.
 Unlike braces, which stay on the teeth all the time, aligners can slide on and off when you need to eat, drink, or participate in something important, like a job interview.

-Some types of aligners are made in dentist or orthodontist offices, and their prices can be similar to those generated by braces.
+Some types of aligners are made in dentist or orthodontist offices, and their prices can be similar to those of braces.
 On average, experts say, these aligners and braces can cost between $3,000 and $5,000.

 Direct-to-consumer aligners are made from models of your teeth.
 While dental professionals supervise the movement, few or no appointments are involved.
 That cuts the price dramatically.
 Solutions like this cost anywhere from $1,900 to $3,500, experts say.

-If given the chance, most people would obviously opt to pay less money for the same product.
-But sometimes, amending an overbite is complicated.
+If given a chance, most people would opt to pay less money for the same product.
+But sometimes, fixing an overbite is complicated.
 Those complications could add money to your bill.

-If your gap is very large, your dentist may need to address other issues before your teeth are straightened, including:
+If your gap is very large, your dentist may need to address other issues before your teeth are straightened, including these:

-All of these procedures come with added costs, and sometimes, the issues left behind can't be corrected with aligners.
+All these procedures come with added costs, and sometimes, the issues left behind can't be corrected with aligners.
 These products tend to work best for people with mild or moderate smile adjustment needs.
-If you're missing several teeth and recovering from surgery, braces might be best.
+Braces might be best if you're missing several teeth and recovering from surgery.

 In addition, experts say, a standard overbite should take a year or two to correct.
-But if you have braces and a complicated case, your recovery could take longer.
-Some professionals charge more for taking on a complicated case like this.
+But your recovery could take longer if you have a complicated case.
+Some professionals charge more for taking on a patient like this.

 The least expensive correction solution available is typically aligners.
 Research suggests that aligners are just as effective in addressing an overbite issue, and as we mentioned, they can cost significantly less than braces.
-If your overbite isn't complicated by other factors, this could be a great way to save money.
+If other factors don't complicate your overbite, this could be a great way to save money.

 Health savings accounts may also be helpful.
 Your employer may offer the opportunity to move money into your account on a pre-tax basis.
 Those funds are yours to spend on any qualified medical expense, including braces or aligners.
-You may also see a reduction in your taxes, if you use a program like this.
+You may also reduce your taxes if you use a program like this.

 Investigate your options carefully, and you can find a solution that helps you improve your smile without breaking your budget.

-While aligners are certainly appealing in terms of cost and the treatment timeline, again, they don't work for everyone.
+While clear teeth aligners are certainly appealing in terms of cost and the treatment timeline, they don't work for everyone.
 You'll need to have your specific overbite case assessed to determine its severity.

 Most direct-to-consumer aligner companies will have you take an impression of your teeth (top and bottom).
 A dental professional will then evaluate whether you are a good candidate.
 If they don't think aligners can correct your overbite, they'll let you know.